 It’s no secret that the Kirby games are easy and have a more challenging mode for more experienced players.
 To fully complete the puzzles, you will have to look around at the various levels.
 If you would have missed a unique piece, you can see that right from the level select screen.
 Included on the level select screen, you can also see if there is a hidden switch in the level that opens a hidden level.
 Including the hidden levels, there are 40 levels in total.

 Press X to revive

 The artwork in this game is really good.
-Together with great animations, the game’s visual presentation is top notch.
-I don’t have anything to criticize on that front.
+Together with great animations, the game’s visual presentation is top-notch.
+I don’t have anything to criticize that front.

 Now, speaking about battles and combat, the controls for this game are good.
-I did had some minor issues here and there.
-With some abilities I was unable to easy switch directions, like with the bird ability.
+I did have some minor issues here and there.
+With some abilities, I was unable to easily switch directions, like with the bird ability.
 When I started attacking, I felt I was locked in that attacking animation.
 Giving my enemy the chance to put in some damage.

 Anyways, I was talking about the minor issues I had with controls.
 Another minor issue is that when you have a certain ability and you want to release that ability as a friend… Well, though luck.
 I haven’t found a way to do that.

 The gameplay in this game is like any other Kirby game.
 It’s a 2D platformer-adventure game where you try to get to the big door at the end of the level.
 Now, another unique gimmick appears in some levels.
 In some levels, you will need to have 3 friends before you can progress.
 You can come across pedestals where you can “merge” together to from a bridge for an ally with a key to cross or you can form a boulder to roll down smashing rocks.
 I know that it’s a kids game, but the names the developers gave for some of these things are just… “The Friendship Bridge”… Do I have to say more?